chrplr/PCBS/slides/2021-pcbs/lecture4.md

 In a lexical decision task,  a stimuli is presented at each trial and the subject must decide if it is a word or not (and indicate his response by pressing one of two keys).

-In our implementation, the stimuli are listed in table with two columns saved in a csv file:
+Program a lexical decision experiment, with stimuli are listed in table with two columns saved in a csv file:

     item,category
     bonjour,W